BrendenDomingo/Thieves-labyrinth/README.md

 - 3D modeling and Asset Creation

 ### Engine Design
-The engine is symplastic.
+The engine is simple.
 With a basic rendering pipeline using Direct X 10, with a custome made math library for basic physics, and animation.

 We used Direct x 2D for all UI elements.